microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-concept-overview.md

 When a customer is prompted for a response from the bot, the customer can press a key on their keypad that corresponds to their selection.
 The bot can then gather the dial-tone multi-frequency (DTMF) from the customer.

-You can use the communications APIs to build a bot that:
+You can use the cloud communications API to build a bot that:

 - [Answers a call](/graph/api/call-answer) from a customer.
 - [Plays a prompt](/graph/api/call-playprompt) to inform and prompt a customer for a selection.